danwahl/danwahl.github.io/index.md

 ### Some projects

+- [2tpg](https://huggingface.co/drwahl/2tpg): what if you predict the previous token?
+- [A-FaNTasia Benchmark](https://github.com/danwahl/afantasia): which LLMs have aphantasia?
 - [Adanet CO₂ Monitor](https://github.com/danwahl/adanet-co2-monitor): is your air ok?
 - [LinkedIn Matching](/pages/linkedin-matching): who works at companies that match donations?
 - [Paper Match](https://papermat.ch/): what if dating apps were pay-per-match?
 - [Schelling Out](https://schelling-out.streamlit.app/): where should you live?
+- [Unblessed.org](https://unblessed.org): how many sneezes go unblessed?
 - [XKCD Color Picker](/pages/xkcd-color-picker): what color is that?

 ### Some fiction